ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 * Local Positioning Systems (LPS) allow us to reach the same objective in a similar way but using local mechanisms instead of satellites (telephone towers, wifi access points, ...) and calculating the position locally.

-**Indoor Positioning Systems (IPS)** are specific cases of LPS whose particularity is that they aim to position objects or events within a space not exposed to the open air.
+**Indoor Positioning Systems (IPS)** are specific cases of LPS whose particularity is that they aim to position objects or events within a space not exposed to the open air as shown in the image below.
 The principles are similar in all cases, but their particularities make them different.

 <img alt="IPS" src="{{ '/img/2019-12-20-ar-signpost/ar-signpost-IPS.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">